-A workplace study released by Louis Carter and the Best Practice Institute (BPI) says 83% of CEOs want employees back in the office.
+A workplace study released by Louis Carter and the Best Practice Institute (BPI) says 83% of CEOs want to reopen offices and get their employees back in the office.
 Aternity report in July 2020 stated that while 85% of employees were working from home, their overall productivity dropped by 14%.
 Employers could see an increase in healthcare costs, which is already high at $530bn.

 Controlling the transmission of the virus can keep healthcare costs in check.
 Doing so will require a slew of changes resulting in a workspace befitting the new normal.
 Keep scrolling to know more about how to reopen safely and the best ways to do so.

 Recommended Reading: 73% of CEOs Prefer Flexible Work Model

 Reopening the office and asking employees to come back is a complicated process.
 You need to consider a few points before you embark on the return to office strategy.

 1. Goal/nature of change – Tactical or Strategic?

 Before you start to call employees back, decide what you wish to achieve.
 Has productivity been affected?
 Is it a particular function or team that needs to meet regularly?
 Is a collaboration between multiple departments the actual problem?